For best experience please turn on javascript and use a modern browser!

 • The Chair in Risk and Insurance, sponsored by the Verbond van Verzekeraars (Dutch Association of Insurers), explores the complexity of modern insurance policies and the increasing interconnectedness of insurance risks to other forms of risk.
 Research done in the context of this Chair has led to further investigation into the micro- and macroeconomic aspects of insurance.
 The Chair is currently held by Professor Roger Laeven.

 • The Chair in (Enterprise) Risk Management, sponsored by the Stichting Assurantiebeurs Amsterdam, intends to promote education and research in the field of insurance studies and enterprise risk management.
-This Chair is currently held by Professor Bas Koolen and the focus of research is on quantitative modelling of climate risk management for insurers.
+This Chair is currently held by Professor Bas Kolen and the focus of research is on quantitative modelling of climate risk management for insurers.

 Sponsored research projects